shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 Legalization is a process where Slang applies slightly different approach to translate the input Slang shader to the target.
 This process allows Slang shaders to be written in a syntax that SPIR-V may not be able to achieve natively.

 Slang allows to use opaque resource types as members of a struct.
+These members will be hoisted out of struct types and become global variables.

 Slang allows functions that return any resource types as return type or `out` parameter as long as things are statically resolvable.

 Slang allows functions that return arrays.
+These functions will be converted to return the array via an out parameter in SPIRV.

 Slang allows putting scalar/vector/matrix/array types directly as element type of a constant buffer or structured buffers.
+Such element types will be wrapped in a struct type when emitting to SPIRV.

 When RasterizerOrder resources are used, the order of the rasterization is guaranteed by the instructions from `SPV_EXT_fragment_shader_interlock` extension.